kiddae/ImageColorizer/README.md

 optional arguments:
   -h, --help            show this help message and exit -x, --xresources      Get palette from Xresources.
-  -c COLORER, --colorer COLORER
+  -c COLORSCHEME, --colorer COLORSCHEME
                         Get palette from colorer.
   -s, --show            Show image using xdg-open when image is generated.
+  --average BOX_SIZE    Use average algorithm (calculate the average color of
+                        each pixel with the pixels around) to generate the wallpaper.

 ```

 # Installation

+Install `python` first.
 Clone the repo and run `./install.sh`.
-You can also run `pip3 install .`
+You can also run `pip3 install .` This will install the right dependencies for you.

 # Todo